concrete-cesar-neves/blackdog/README.md

 	- just access your local Web Browser and hit the url: http://localhost:8282

-# Create an account on DockerHub and upload your image
+# Create an account on DockerHub and upload your image :cloud:

 	- acess the DockerHub website (https://hub.docker.com) to create your account